Ilakiancs/gitea-integaration-kimai/README.md

 # Gitea to Kimai Issue Sync

-A Python script that synchronizes issues/PRs from Gitea repositories to activities in Kimai time tracking system.
+A comprehensive integration toolkit that synchronizes issues/PRs from Gitea repositories to activities in Kimai time tracking system with advanced features for data management, security, and reliability.

 ## Overview